jtimlin/masterpiece/README.md

 ### Fixed Bugs

+#### JavaScript Error on console
+- **Problem**: alert.js:38 Uncaught TypeError: Cannot read properties of null (reading 'defaultPrevented') at U.close (alert.js:38:60) at gallery/:201:17
+- **Issue**: This had to do with the javascript message automatic closing function.
+It was all the time looking for something with id msg to close but when there isnt any it will throw an error.
+- **Solution**: To prevent this error i added a conditional check (document.addEventListener("DOMContentLoaded")) to ensure that the element with the ID "msg" exists before attempting to close it.

 #### CSRF Verification Failed with Allauth
 - **Problem**: Allauth was not allowing login or signup and displayed a "CSRF verification failed.
 Request aborted." message.
 - **Solution**: The issue was related to a newer version of Allauth.
 The solution involved adding CSRF trusted origins to the settings.py file.
 [More details](https://stackoverflow.com/questions/70285834/forbidden-403-csrf-verification-failed-request-aborted-reason-given-for-fail)